-Barnardos provides child and family services in communities around New Zealand.
+Barnardos provides child and whānau services in communities around Aotearoa New Zealand.
 Services vary from area to area but may include centre-based and home-based childcare and parenting programmes.
 Barnardos also runs children's supervised contact services.
 Check the website to see which services are available in your area.
-Call 0800 BARNARDOS (0800 22 76 27 367).

 CAB provides free, confidential information and advice to anyone about any query or problem.
 You can contact your local CAB for details of local crisis counselling services, as these differ from centre to centre.

-Child Matters is a trust dedicated to preventing harm to children in New Zealand.
+Child Matters is a trust dedicated to preventing harm to children in Aotearoa.
 Child Matters provides guidance, advice, education and support to those in a position to act to protect children.
 Their training and education programmes provide adults with essential skills, and just as importantly the confidence, to intervene when a child needs help.
 See the website for information and resources.

-The Family Justice System is designed to help people sort out family issues, where possible, without going to court.
-The Family Justice System includes the Family Court which makes decisions on a number of family-related matters when people can't agree about caring for children.
+The Family Justice System is designed to help people sort out family and whānau issues, where possible, without going to court.
+The Family Justice System includes the Family Court which makes decisions on a number of matters when people can't agree about caring for tamariki.
 See the Family Justice website for information about separation and divorce, about children (guardianship etc), about family violence and about legal protection you can get.

-The Family Services Directory lists organisations in your area that can provide families with help and support.
+The Family Services Directory lists organisations in your area that can provide whānau with help and support.

 - I need help (advice and information to stop violence in your family)